monstermac77/vr/README.md

 4) Right click on `install-mixedvr-manager.bat` and then click "Run as administrator"

 **Usage**
 * Start-up: Launch SteamVR (which can be done by turning on an Index controller).
-Lighthouses and HMD will turn on automatically.
+Wait 30 seconds (Lighthouses and HMD will turn on automatically).
 * Shutdown: Exit SteamVR from within your HMD.
-Lighthouses and HMD will turn off automatically.
+Wait 20 seconds (Lighthouses and HMD will turn off automatically).

 **Optional Features**
 * Maintaining SteamVR chaperone bounds and playspace